 Call 503-561-5554 starting at 9 a.m. to reserve your time.
 To make your wait as short as possible, please bring your insurance information and ID with you to your appointment.

-Convenient Care is a department of Salem Hospital, so your bill will be split into professional services and facility services—just like any other bill from a hospital visit.
+Convenient Care is a department of Salem Health, so your bill will be split into professional services and facility services—just like any other bill from a hospital visit.

 The professional services bill is for the physician’s services and will come from Willamette Valley Professional Services.
 The facility bill comes from the hospital.

 You might also receive a bill for diagnostic tests, such as lab work or X-rays.
 If you have questions about any bill you receive, call the phone number listed on the bill or Salem Health Patient Financial Services at 503-581-1747.